Small Number and the Old Canoe

 - Pacific Institute For Mathematical Sciences

-This story as part of the NSERC PromoScience project "Math Catcher: Mathematics Through Aboriginal Storytelling".
+This story is part of the NSERC PromoScience project "Math Catcher: Mathematics Through Aboriginal Storytelling"